Intracytoplasmic Sperm Injection (ICSI) in IVF: How the ICSI Procedure Works, Who It Helps, and What to Expect

 Eggs are assessed for normal fertilization (typically, evidence of two pronuclei), and normally fertilized eggs are cultured into embryos for transfer or freezing.

 ICSI is not a separate treatment from IVF.
-It is one of the fertilization methods used in an IVF cycle.
+It is one of the fertilization methods used in the lab during an IVF cycle.

 ICSI is most strongly indicated when fertilization is less likely to occur with conventional insemination, especially in male factor infertility.